JuliaWeb/JuliaWebAPI.jl/README.md

 It can plug in to a different messaging infrastructure through an implementation of transport (`AbstractTransport`) and message format (`AbstractMsgFormat`).
 Multiple instances of the front (HTTP API) and back (Julia methods) end can help scale an application.
+Bundled with the package are implementations for:
+- ZMQTransport: use ZMQ for transport
+- JSONMsgFormat: JSON as message format
+- SerializedMsgFormat: Julia serialization as message format

 Combined with [JuliaBox](https://juliabox.org/), it helps deploy Julia packages and code snippets as publicly hosted, auto-scaling HTTP APIs.